GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_docs/tut-xsv-gnparser.md

 4,"Xanthophenax pacificator Rousse & Villemant, 2012"
 ```

-To parse such file we have to extract the second CSV field with names, get
+To parse names in the file we have to extract the second CSV field with names,
-rid of the header and remove quotes.
-We can use `xsv` application for such task.
+get rid of the header and remove quotes.
+We can use `xsv` application for such
+task.

 `xsv` has many very useful commands.
 Here we are going to use `xsv select` and
 `xsv fmt`.
 We are also going to use command line pipes `|`: they allow to
-redirect output of one command into input of the next command.
+redirect the output of one command into the input of the next command.

 ```bash
 $ head names.csv|xsv select ScientificName|tail -n +2|xsv fmt -t '\t'